My Three Sons: Episodes

 My Three Sons had 36 episodes each in the first two seasons.
 The series had at least thirty episodes in each of the first eight seasons; the episode output then decreased by two episodes until the eleventh season, which had twenty-four episodes, along with the twelfth season.
-The first five seasons were filmed in black & white, then after the move to CBS, it was filmed in color for the remainder of its run.
+The first five seasons were filmed in black-and-white, and then after the move to CBS, it was filmed in color for the remainder of its run.

-Production schedule
+Production

 The series was initially filmed at Desilu Studios in Hollywood, but at the start of the 1967–68 season, the cast and crew began filming the series at the CBS Studio Center in Studio City, California.
-The reasons behind this move concerned the sale of actress-comedian Lucille Ball's studios to the Gulf + Western conglomerate, which owned Paramount Pictures, so Don Fedderson Productions, who produced My Three Sons (along with Family Affair starring Brian Keith), had to quickly make other arrangements for filming.
+The reasons behind this move concerned the sale of actress-comedienne Lucille Ball's studios to the Gulf + Western conglomerate, which owned Paramount Pictures.
+Don Fedderson Productions, which produced My Three Sons (along with Family Affair starring Brian Keith), had to quickly make other arrangements for filming.